25 Facts About Mold Most People Do Not Know About

 15. Some can even think

-If black mold represents the muscle of the mold world, Physarum polycephalum represents the brain.
 Although Physarum polycephalum does not actually have a nervous system capable of supporting an actual brain, their chemical processes are employed to solve problems and assist in the organism’s survival.

-Chemotaxis is one process to help determine if a chemical is safe or hazardous.
 However, the chemical process of chemotaxis is not the only example of Physarum polycephalum’s intelligence.
 Researchers have found that various slime molds can train one another.

 For instance, if mold is placed in an unfriendly environment, it will grow and move until it finds a safe place for it to flourish.